ph7klw76/pngorcdxtoxyztosmile/README.md

 ## Repository scope

-This repository brings together **four standalone scripts** that can be presented as one methodological framework in a paper.
+This repository brings together **four standalone scripts** that can be presented as one methodological framework.
 They are **not wired together as a single orchestrated executable pipeline**.
 Instead, outputs from one workflow can be passed manually into another when needed.

 ### 1) `buildingmolecule.py`
 **Purpose:** convert molecular structure images (`.png`) into predicted SMILES, canonicalize them, draw recognized structures, and generate 3D XYZ coordinates.